efezinoidisi/alx-pre_course/0x01-git/README.md

-This is my second readme
+This is my updated second readme